Espresso Martini Keg | Recipe & Step-By-Step Instructions | iKegger

 Pouring:

 - With more than 20psi of pressure in the keg it is harder to control the flow rate as you have to push quite hard on the button.
-It's also worth noting that the first time you press the button for each round of drinks it will require a little more pressure and will release to start pouring more quickly than following pours.
+It's also worth noting that the first time you press the button for each round of drinks it will require a little more pressure and may "stick" for a second then release, which the following pours won't do.

 - Personally I turn the regulator off and then do a test pour into a tumbler or water glass to see if the foam is looking good, at the same time as reducing the pressure and "unsticking" the button.
 After that it's a lot easier to control the flow rate depending on how hard you push the button so you can pour into martini glasses without it shooting up the other side.